adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 Acquiring and releasing a lock has some overhead, so it is undesirable to break down synchronized blocks too far (even though it would not compromise atomicity).

 CachedFactorizer holds the lock when accessing state variables and for the duration of compound actions but releases it before executing the potentially long-running factorization operation.
-This preserves thread safety without affecting concurrency.
+These preserves thread safety without affecting concurrency.

 {{< boxmd >}}
 when implementing a synchronization policy, resist the temptation to prematurely sacrifice simplicity (potentially compromising safety) for the sake of performance.